KeanuNotReeves/practicum-trad-projections/README.md

 # **Traditional Student Enrollment Projections**

-For this project I will use historical application information for Regis University to build a machine learning algorithm to assign a probability to each incoming student of future enrollment.
+For this project I will use historical application information for Regis University to build a machine learning algorithm to assign a probability to each incoming student of future enrollment.The project was completed using Excel and R.

 In order to complete this I will pull all of the admitted students for the Fall term for the past two academic years (approximately 7,000 stdents).
 I will pull in each of their academic credentials, as well as biographic and demographic to try and build the algorithm upon.